 Rwanda Ituze

-cooperative: Ngamba Ituze Women’s Cooperative
+Ngamba Ituze Women’s Cooperative

 variety: red bourbon